fiatjaf/mcldsp/README.md

 ### Now you're ready!

-If you want to setup instant replication go over to https://www.postgresql.org/docs/current/high-availability.html
+If you want to setup replication go over to https://www.postgresql.org/docs/current/high-availability.html